aminnausin/am-lyrics/README.md

 This webcomponent follows the [open-wc](https://github.com/open-wc/open-wc) recommendation.

-This web component utilises various APIs to fetch lyrics and the animations are inspired by [YouLy+](https://github.com/ibratabian17/YouLyPlus).
+This web component is my take on Apple Music's word by word lyrics, utilises various APIs to fetch lyrics and the animations are inspired by [YouLy+](https://github.com/ibratabian17/YouLyPlus), [Apple Music-like Lyrics](https://github.com/amll-dev/applemusic-like-lyrics) and [LyricsBlossom](https://lyricsblossom.theoscarshen.com/)'s Swift reference.
+It's designed to be faithful while also being lightweight and able to run on all major browsers and many mid-to-high end devices smoothly.
+Because it's a Web Component, it's also really easy to use!

 ## Installation